Before Marketing the Property

 If we have agreed to collect the rent for you, our systems will flag up at once if your tenant has not paid.
 Within a few days he/she will be contacted to request immediate payment.
 If this is still not forthcoming we will continue to pursue the tenant or (where applicable) their guarantor.
 It is very unusual for a tenant whose references have been properly checked to default but if it happens we will discuss the circumstances with you and serve any legal documentation that may be required.

-Yes, this cover, together with Legal Protection, is available through Harker & Bullman at very reasonable rates.
+Yes, this cover, together with Legal Protection, is available through Harker & Bullman at very reasonable rates and comes as standard in our Platinum Management package.
 Please call us to discuss your particular requirements.

 As a Landlord you have the right to review your rent at the end of a contract or once a year if the Tenancy is a rolling one.
 Either way we will advise on current market value and negotiate with your tenant to achieve the best results.
 Sometimes Landlords prefer not to increase to the full market rent to encourage a good and reliable tenant to remain in place.